Corporate Governance Declaration

 Dr Heiko Schäfer studied business administration at the University of Saarbrücken and subsequently earned a doctorate degree at the University of Mannheim with a dissertation on cross-selling.

 Thomas Dressendörfer (born in 1958) assumed the position of Chief Financial Officer (CFO) within the TOM TAILOR GROUP with effect from 15 June 2016.
 In this capacity he is responsible for finance and accounting, controlling, investor relations, human resources and legal affairs.
-His Management Board’s appointment runs until 30 June 2019.
+The HR committee of the Supervisory Board voted to extend the term of his three-year Board employment contract until 31 March 2020.

 Thomas Dressendörfer has built up extensive experience as the CFO of exchange-traded companies and major corporate divisions and regions.
 He previously held CFO positions at Swiss implant manufacturer Institut Straumann AG, which is listed on the Swiss SIX stock exchange, and technology firm Uster Technologies AG, also based in Switzerland.
 During the course of his career he has also held senior finance positions at Randstad, The Nielsen Company and Procter&Gamble.
 As an independent consultant he recently advised companies on complex business projects and turnarounds.